rgehan/octolenses/README.md

-At my current job, we have quite a lovely system where each Pull Request is assigned a specific label depending on whether it's a WIP, under review or if has been successfully (or not) reviewed.
+At my current job, we have quite a lovely system where each Pull Request is assigned a specific label depending on whether it's a WIP, under review or if it has been successfully (or not) reviewed.

 I built this tool for the very purpose of keeping track of this, but this is not all it can do.
 It can do much more, such as: